Ross1986/SQL-AdventureWorks-2017-Dataset-Exploration/README.md

 ## Repository Structure

-This repository is organized as follows:
+This repository is organised as follows:

 - `/examples`: Contains SQL code examples illustrating the implementation of various advanced SQL concepts discussed in the certification program.

-- `/projects`: Includes hands-on projects and assignments completed as part of the certification program, showcasing practical applications of advanced SQL techniques.
+- `/projects`: Includes hands-on queries completed as part of the certification program, showcasing practical applications of advanced SQL techniques.

-- `/resources`: Provides additional resources, cheat sheets, and reference materials related to the advanced SQL concepts covered in the certification program.

 ## How to Use

-Feel free to explore the examples, projects, and resources in this repository to deepen your understanding of advanced SQL concepts.
-Each folder contains its own README file with specific instructions and explanations.
+Feel free to explore the examples resources in this repository to deepen your understanding of advanced SQL concepts.

 ## Acknowledgments

-I would like to express my gratitude to the London Academy of IT for providing comprehensive and practical training in advanced SQL.
+I want to express my gratitude to the London Academy of IT for providing comprehensive and practical training in advanced SQL.
 This certification has enhanced my skills and knowledge in SQL, enabling me to tackle complex database tasks more effectively.

 ## License